 If you want to succeed in light bulb photography, you should follow several simple pieces of advice.
 Just read them attentively and carefully and use in your everyday studio shooting.

 While looking for the top lighting photo bulb, pay attention to CRI.
 This index shows whether the lamp works qualitatively.
 So, you can see how accurately it renders the colors of objects in the photo studio.
 The simple scale includes marks from 1 to 100.
-It’s easy to understand that the lower number means the poorer quality of illumination.
-Comparing different photography lighting kits for beginners or professionals, look at this characteristic.
+It’s easy to understand that the lower number means poorer quality of illumination.
+Comparing different photography studio lighting kits for beginners or professionals, look at this characteristic.
 It can help you make the right choice that won’t disappoint you.

 If some of your works have an orange or yellow cast, you should check the color temperature of your light sources.
 This effect usually occurs due to a great difference between them.
 The thing is that the camera is able to catch the difference, even if you don’t see anything strange.
-The human eye gets used to various temperatures and perceives them as somewhat white color.
+The human eye gets used to various temperatures and perceives them as a somewhat white color.
 Many devices include the auto adjustment of the white balance.
 But from the technical point of view, it’s better to do this manually in accordance with the chosen type of lighting.

 Read more about all the secrets of beautiful portrait lighting in the studios and outdoors.
 You will know everything about how to set and adjust camera settings to light up and take perfect photos without blurriness and overexposure.

 It’s the best way to avoid the necessity of constantly changing settings for various lighting situations.
 Many professionals use it to change the white balance of the RAW pictures during image post-processing.
 The white balance is included as a separate parameter, which may be removed.